 Sure, only a relative small number of the regular (non-plug-in) hybrid cars have been sold in the U.S. and there are over 200,000,000 non-hybrid vehicles on American streets and highways.
 There is a long way to go to replace all these vehicles.
 But a substantial demand for hybrid cars is there.
 A very hopeful sign!

 The plug-in hybrid cars have received a considerable amount of publicity recently.
 Many folks think of them as the save-all technology that will save us from the energy crisis and global warming.
-The plug-ins will certainly be welcome additions to the alternative fuel arsenal but it is going to take years to get a system up and running that can handle the battery charging, etc. and other new tasks associated with the plug-ins.
-The plug-ins won't help much with the immediate problem of the present runaway fuel prices that we are seeing, but, in the long run, they will help a lot.
+The plug-ins will certainly be welcome additions to the alternative fuel arsenal but it is going to take years to get a system up and running.

 The emergence of wind power as a major alternative energy source has been a pleasant surprise.

 Energy from wind is not real big in the U.S. but it is growing rapidly.
-In Denmark where it is providing 20% of all that country's energy requirements.
-In Germany and Spain, wind energy is providing about 7% of energy requirements.
+In Denmark where it is providing over 20% of all that country's energy requirements.
+In Germany and Spain, wind energy is providing over 10% of energy requirements.

 Some experts are now rating wind power as the best of the alternative energy sources.